cosmologicon/pygame-text/README.md

 If `strip` is set to `False`, then trailing space characters will be only be stripped from the ends of lines if this would cause them to overrun the specified width.
 Setting `strip` to `False` for text that is not left-aligned may produce surprising results.
+Also, for left-aligned text, this option is essentially meaningless if `background` is set to `None`, since trailing spaces are invisible.

 ## Text alignment